Unlimited Saga: Release

-A number of books were published by DigiCube.
-Unlimited Saga Material Collection: Lead to the Destiny, an artbook containing illustrations from Kobayashi, was released on December 12 prior to the game's release.
-Unlimited Saga: The First Guide Book for Beginners released parallel to the game, covering the opening of each scenario.
-Unlimited Saga: Visual Arts Collection released on February 14, 2003, containing reproduced in-game artwork and designs.
-A full guidebook containing gameplay tips and staff interviews, Unlimited: Saga - Book of Disassembly, was released by Studio BentStuff on March 28.
-It was a highly extensive book, and included additional backstory and a novella written by Benny Matsumaya.
-Its comprehensiveness was due to fan feedback in Japan about the abstruse elements of the game and its world.
-A set of postcards and posters was released by Square via DigiCube's distribution service.
-Unlimited Saga was originally connected to the setting of the anime series Final Fantasy: Unlimited, but these plans were shelved during production.
-Kawazu later said that many of the similarities were coincidental due to his work on both projects.

 A Western release was announced in February 2003.
 The game was among those shown by Square Enix at the 2003 Electronic Entertainment Expo, alongside a number of other titles including Final Fantasy XI, Final Fantasy Crystal Chronicles, and Drakengard.
 In North America, the game was published on June 17, 2003.
 To promote Unlimited Saga in North America, Square Enix held the "Hall of Valor" contest beginning on the game's release date and ending on July 27.
 It consisted of three challenges where players would have to send in answers to difficult questions related to the game.
 Prizes included products by electronics manufacturer Denon.
 The European version was released on November 7, 2003, by Atari Europe.
 Unlimited Saga Collector's Edition was released in Europe and included a bonus DVD titled Eternal Calm Final Fantasy X-2: Prologue.
 The English dub was recorded by A.D.
 Vision.
 Actress Tiffany Grant, who voiced one of the protagonists, said it was unusual for video games to be voiced in the Houston area where A.D.
 Vision was based, and it only happened because Square Enix hired A.D.
 Vision for the dubbing.
 The dub was directed by Kawazu and Kyle C. Jones.

+Related media

+A number of books were published by DigiCube.
+Unlimited Saga Material Collection: Lead to the Destiny, an artbook containing illustrations from Kobayashi, was released on December 12 prior to the game's release.
+Unlimited Saga: The First Guide Book for Beginners released parallel to the game, covering the opening of each scenario.
+Unlimited Saga: Visual Arts Collection released on February 14, 2003, containing reproduced in-game artwork and designs.
+A full guidebook containing gameplay tips and staff interviews, Unlimited: Saga - Book of Disassembly, was released by Studio BentStuff on March 28.
+It was a highly extensive book, and included additional backstory and a novella written by Benny Matsumaya.
+Its comprehensiveness was due to fan feedback in Japan about the abstruse elements of the game and its world.

+A two-volume comic anthology based on the game was published by Enterbrain's Bros Comics between April and March 2003.
+Also during 2003, a two-volume novelization written by Sunami Shinozaki was released through the Famitsu Bunko imprint: Blue Lazuria in April and Erose of the Red in May.
+A set of postcards and posters was released by Square via DigiCube's distribution service.
+Unlimited Saga was originally connected to the setting of the anime series Final Fantasy: Unlimited, but these plans were shelved during production.
+Kawazu later said that many of the similarities were coincidental due to his work on both projects.